jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 ### Define the protocol

-This is the thing we are going to inject into our ViewController.
+The protocol is the thing we want to inject into our ViewController.
 Create a new section called `Networking` and create a new file in there called `ProfileManager`.

 ![](images/4.png)